With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 Oklahoma scored touchdowns on six successive drives following Texas Tech (2-4, 1-4) started the match with a 75-lawn, seven-play drive. )

-Security Tre Norwood had two interceptions for Oklahoma, getting the very first Sooners participant with two at a match because 2016.
+Security Tre Norwood had two interceptions for Oklahoma, getting the very first Sooners participant with two at a match as 2016.

 NO. 25 BOISE STATE 49, AIR FORCE 30